Migrants, police in fresh clashes at Turkey-Greece border - France 24

 Russia, which backs Syrian government forces with air power, agreed to impose a ceasefire in Idlib from midnight and the skies were free of warplanes for the first day in months on Friday, although previous peace agreements have proved temporary.

 "For sure I am pleased for the ceasefire, the ceasefire is good news.
-At least it's goodwill -- let's see how it works," Josep Borrell said as he arrived for talks on the migration issue with EU foreign ministers in Zagreb.
+At least it's goodwill -- let's see how it works," Borrell said in Zagreb.

+"But there's still an extraordinary humanitarian challenge that I think we all face in terms of the sheer numbers of refugees," added Irish Foreign Minister Simon Coveney.

 © 2020 AFP